constanza1110101/CryptoSentinelHost/README.md

 CryptoSentinel
-Secure Cryptocurrency Transaction Server CryptoSentinel is a high-security cryptocurrency transaction server designed for financial institutions and crypto businesses.
+Secure Cryptocurrency Transaction Server designed for financial institutions and crypto businesses.
 It provides a robust framework for handling cryptocurrency payments, swaps, and withdrawals with enterprise-grade security measures.

 Features
 End-to-End Encryption: All communications secured with TLS 1.2/1.3 using strong cipher suites